 Theory vs. Conclusion: An Ongoing Issue In Scientific Discussions

-According to the CDC, "We are still learning about how the virus spreads and the severity of illness it causes," yet so much information about COVID-19 that we hear in the mainstream media (MSM) and from our Governor, members of the Federal COVID-19 Task Force and popular TV Doctors is presented purely as "fact."
+According to the CDC, "We are still learning about how the virus spreads and the severity of illness it causes," yet so much information about COVID-19 that we hear in the mainstream media (MSM) and political leaders is presented as "fact."
 Any alternative viewpoints are often dismissed, quieted or suppressed.

 Mass Vaccinations During a Pandemic

 Geerrt Vanden Bossche, Phd, DVM is an Independent Researcher who previously served as the Head of Vaccine Development for the German Centre for Infection Research, and the Program Manager for the Global Alliance for Vaccines and Immunisation (GAVI) — a collaboration between the World Health Organization, Bill & Melinda Gates Foundation, CDC, and UNICEF.
 Dr. Bossche also served as the Senior Program Officer of Global Health and Vaccine Discovery for the Bill & Melinda Gates Foundation.

 According to an article on icandecide.org: Many Americans have been led to believe that a COVID-19 vaccine will prevent individuals from having a serious case of COVID-19 and will stop people from spreading it to others.
 However, the clinical trials for Pfizer, Moderna, AstraZeneca, and Johnson & Johnson’s products are not designed to determine either of these.